Trace Reconstruction with Language Models: Method

-Given prompt \( \vp \) as in Equation~\eqref{eq:prompt}, the model generates \( L \) tokens in an autoregressive manner via multiple forward passes.
-We use greedy decoding, selecting the most likely token at each step to obtain the final sequence estimate \( \hat{\vx} \).
+Given prompt $\vp$ as in Equation \eqref{eq:prompt}, the model autoregressively generates $L$ tokens using greedy decoding to obtain the sequence estimate $\hat{\vx}$.
 See Figure~\ref{fig:method}, right panel, for an illustration.

-In Appendix~\ref{sec:msa}, we additionally consider alignment-based target representations (followed by majority voting to obtain a sequence estimate \( \hat{\vx} \)), but find that directly predicting the sequence estimate \( \hat{\vx} \) performs best.
+In Appendices~\ref{sec:msa} and~\ref{sec:decoding}, we compare against alignment-based targets and alternative decoding strategies, finding that direct prediction with greedy decoding performs best.